Richard Ray Farrell

-Richard Ray Farrell (born 1956) is an American electric blues guitarist, harmonicist, singer and songwriter.
+Richard Ray Farrell (born 1956) is an American electric blues musician, singer and songwriter.
 Farrell has released ten albums in his own name to date, and has toured widely over a career that started in the mid-1970s.

 Life and career

-Farrell was born in Niagara Falls, New York, United States, but left home after his graduation, backpacking his way across Europe.
+Farrell was born in Niagara Falls, New York, but left home after his graduation, backpacking his way across Europe.
 He found 'work' as a busker on the Paris Métro.
 In 1976, Farrell met Sugar Blue whilst they were both busking in the Métro.
 Farrell's first instrument was the harmonica, graduating then to the guitar to accompany his singing.